 What is the closet like?
 It’s a complete separation of the inner life and what we show to the world.
 There is a secret interior landscape that stays secret.
-There has been much written about self loathing or self hatred in gays but I don’t feel that.
+There has been much written about self-loathing or self-hatred in gays but I don’t feel that.
 I do feel, later in life, the desire to make the interior and exterior one.
-The desire to live honestly for what ever time I have left.
+The desire to live honestly for whatever time I have left.
 Continue reading

 My wife said to me last night that my coming out to her as gay drove ‘a stake through my heart’.
 And that she felt it would take years to recover.
-But she was focused on protecting my son and didn’t want me coming out to him until he was older.
-In fact she wanted me to stay until January of his senior year in high school, almost two years away.
+But she was focused on protecting our son and didn’t want me coming out to him until he was older.
+In fact, she wanted me to stay until January of his senior year in high school, almost two years away.
 Continue reading

 I’m reading the autobiography of a gay married man.
-It is: I Should Have Known: Memories of a Gay Married Man, By Dean Gardner Ostrum.
+The book is, I Should Have Known: Memories of a Gay Married Man, By Dean Gardner Ostrum.
 What is striking about this gem of a book is the love letters between Dean and the man who became his life partner.
 The letters have the love and warmth of any two people in love and are lovely.
 Again, it points to a world of love and relationship between men that I’m only discovering exists and which I hope to find in my own life.

 I never fully understood the coming out process for gay men until now, and I will only say that I’m beginning to understand it.
 It is like peeling back layers of an onion and never quite getting to the core.
 Each baby step that I take, which can seem so difficult, only leaves more steps to come.
 Continue reading